 - locating subject

-A description of the missing person is vital to Searchers.
-When spoor is found the tracker must decipher this information.
-Add the pieces together.
-And decide if the spoor fits the identification elements of the missing person.
+A description of the missing person is vital to searchers.
+When Spoor is found the Tracker must decipher this information by adding the pieces together, and decide if the Spoor fits the identification elements of the missing person.

-Ageing spoor is distinguishing sign that looks promising from the real thing.
-But a trained tracker can tell if a shoe print was laid down minutes, hours, days, weeks, or months before.
+Is Spoor fresh or old?
+A Visual Man Tracker can differentiate between fresh and old Spoor.
+Aging spoor means to distinguish Sign that looks promising, from the real thing.
+But a trained Tracker can tell if a shoe print was laid down minutes, hours, days, weeks, or months before

 How to Age Spoor

-To understand "ageing spoor".
-Trackers study a variety of objects such as twigs, grasses, leaves, and tracks.
-And then spend minutes, hours, and days watching the slow process of change or decay to the spoor.
+To understand "Aging Spoor," Trackers study a variety of objects such as twigs, grasses, leaves, and tracks.
+They spend minutes, hours, and days watching the slow process of change or decay to the Spoor.
+Using this mental exercise over time, The Visual Man Tracker develops the ability to predict the age of Spoor with confidence.

-In this example we are ageing the remnants of a dead campfire.
+In this example, we are aging the remnants of a dead campfire.
 The campfire is in the middle of a heavily rocked logging road.

 The question is; was the campfire made by our lost person?
 Did it fit the timeline?
 How do we know?